chpxu/chpxu/README.md

-### Hello there 👋
+# Hello there 👋
-I am a third year Mathematics and Physics undergraduate based in the U.K.
+I am a third year Mathematics and Physics undergraduate based in the U.K. Codes in Python/C/TypeScript.

+Other programming thingies:
+- Bash
+- (Learning) C++
+- Nix

-I have heavy scientific interests in quantum mechanics, simulations and molecular dynamics.
+I have heavy interests in quantum mechanics, particle physics, quantum computing, multiscale modelling and atomic simulations.

-Other interests include:
-- Linux
+Not only do I love Physics, but I love mathematics, and in particular abstract algebra.

+My other interests lie in technology and programming.

-- NixOS, Fedora, Void
+- Linux: NixOS, Fedora, Void, Arch, Raspberry Pi.
 - Frontend Web Development

 Learn more: [https://chungxu.dev](https://chungxu.dev)